koenigscode/BingImageCreator-BulkGeneration/README.md

 ## Set auth token

-Next up, copy `.env.example` to `.env` and set your auth token (+ other settings if you want)
+Next up, copy `.env.example` to `.env` and set your auth token (+ other settings if you'd like to)

+## Set prompts

+Put your prompts in the prompts file, which is `prompts.txt` per default, but you can change that in the `.env` file.
+Put one prompt per line.

 ## Running the script

-After putting your prompts in the prompts file (`prompts.txt` per default) with one prompt per line, run the following command:

 ```bash
 python main.py
 ```

+_Again, you might have to use `python3` instead of `python`, depending on your setup._

 # Example